callstack/linaria/docs/API.md

 ### `collect(html: string, css: string) => string`

 Takes HTML and CSS strings and returns the critical CSS used in the page by analyzing the class names.
-It can be used to detrmine critical CSS for server side rendering.
+It can be used to determine critical CSS for server side rendering.

 ```js
 import { collect } from 'linaria/server';